Where is Apple’s marketing for Apple Books?

-Then I’m back in white on black.
-Ok, it’s only a bug, but in true Apple caring style, it’s been a bug for months.
+Okay, it’s only a bug, but in true caring Apple style, it’s been a bug for a long time.

-So, when I finish an ebook on my Kindle app, the links to other ebooks on Kindle by the same author are blocked, and up comes this message.
+So, when I finish an ebook on my Kindle app, Apple blocks the links to other ebooks on Kindle by the same author and up comes this message.

 But clearly, Apple did not want to and still does not want to be a serious ebook competitor.

-No wonder it is, ebook game, set and match to Amazon Kindle.
+No wonder it is ebook game, set, and match to Amazon Kindle.

 Related Reading: How You Can Promote Your Ebook On The Apple iBooks Store